Affording Monte Cassino School

 No. All financial aid is awarded on the basis of demonstrated financial need, not upon academic, athletic or other merit.
 We firmly believe all students who are admitted to Monte Cassino have sufficient merit and that our aid funds are best awarded only to those who truly need them.

-- What items do I need to complete by financial aid application?
+- What items do I need to complete my financial aid application?

-After completing your Smart Aid account you will need to submit W-2 forms for all jobs filed, personal and business tax returns for the previous year.
+After completing your Smart Aid account you will need to submit W-2 forms for all jobs filed, personal and business tax returns for the previous and current year.
 Business tax returns include 1120, 1065, 1120S and K-1's.
 Documentation of supplemental income should also be provided.
-If you wish to submit required documents by mail, send to Monte Cassino School, 2600 S. Lewis Avenue, Tulsa, OK 74114.
+If you wish to submit required documents by mail, send to Monte Cassino School, Business Office/Financial Aid 2206 S. Lewis Avenue, Tulsa, OK 74114.

 If you have any questions about what forms are required, don't hesitate to contact Patty Snyder at 918.746.4214 or firstname.lastname@example.org.